jrichardsz/linux-commandline-assistant/readme.md

 # Invoke Assistant

-If your assistant name is duke, you could invoke it, just typing its name in the shell:
+If your assistant name is jarvis, you could invoke it, just typing its name in the shell:

 ```
-duke
+jarvis

 ```
 Response will be

 ```
-Hi sr, I am duke
+Hi sr, I am jarvis
 What Can I do for you?
 Tell me a command...
 ```

 # Example

 ```
-duke ip
+jarvis ip

 ```
 Response will be